ZadeNova/TickerLens/README.md

 - **Data**: yFinance API (free tier)

 ## 🚧 Work in Progress
+- **Fixing any data mismatches.** Data should be almost the same when viewed on yahoo finance and TickerLens.
 - Fixing returns history based on timeframe.
 - Adding more data points from YFinance API.
 Currently website only displays about 8 basic financial data points.
 - Enhancing **error handling** for API failures.
 Add error 404